-Cracked or broken roof tiles can lead to all sorts of problems, but a check – either from the ground or whilst safely up a ladder doing the gutters - could pre-empt trouble ahead.
+Cracked or broken roof tiles can lead to all sorts of problems.
+A check, either from the ground or whilst safely up a ladder, could pre-empt trouble ahead.
 For any necessary repairs, call in a qualified contractor.

 3. Protect external pipes and drains

 To prevent exterior pipes freezing (especially those connected to the central heating system), protect them with waterproof tape or other insulating material.

 Damage can be caused by low branches breaking and falling in high winds, so cut back to protect fences, windows and anything else at risk.

 Additionally check that outdoor furniture is secure and protected too; and that decking and paving is regularly swept to avoid any slippery build up.

 The outside of the house takes the biggest hit from the elements, but there’s plenty you can do inside to prevent winter problems too:

 We all love a fire, but to avoid the kind nobody wants (ie, an unintentional chimney fire), get your chimney swept by a professional before you use it.
 Consider installing a chimney balloon to seal an open flue (you can inflate or deflate any time you want a fire); or, for a disused chimney, installing a cap will stop anything (eg. rain, birds, leaves) getting in to the chimney stack in the future.

 There’s never a good time for the boiler to break down but it’s definitely worth trying to prevent any problems during winter.
 Make sure that your boiler and all other gas appliances are checked and serviced annually by a Gas Safe registered engineer.
 While you’re thinking about the heating, bleed your radiators.
 And check loft and tank insulation too.